hpkarugendo/refactoring/README.md

 1. Created packages
 ------------------------
-  - for organisation as I would be adding a few more classes and might
+  - for organisation as I would be adding a few more classes and
-  - might also decide to keep the old classes for better comparison in case I misse something
+  - might also decide to keep the old classes for better comparison in case I missed something
   - it is also considered convention to use packages